 African Career Accelerator Awards

-The Crick African Network’s African Career Accelerator (CAN ACA) awards have provided postdoctoral fellowships for African researchers who are aiming to make the transition to becoming an independent researcher and launching their own research group.
+The Crick African Network’s African Career Accelerator (CAN ACA) awards provide postdoctoral fellowships for African researchers who are aiming to make the transition to becoming an independent researcher and launching their own research group.

 The awards invest in early-career researchers who have demonstrated strong scientific and leadership potential, as well as a commitment to continuing their research on the African continent.
 They are supported by the UK’s Global Challenges Research Fund.